-ASUR has a written policy in which the company formally sets forth its commitment to upholding and promoting human rights.
-This policy expressly states that the company will guarantee its employees the right to personal integrity, which means that workers may not be subjected to corporal punishment or verbal abuse of any nature, and that sexual harassment of any kind is strictly forbidden.

-The policy also represents a statement of the company's position on gender equality and non-discrimination: it contains a clause that guarantees equal opportunity for all in hirings, promotions, salary levels, training and day-today treatment, regardless of ethnicity, nationality, gender, marital status, physical ability, religion, sexual orientation, social circumstances or political affiliation.
+Among the other rights guaranteed by the company, our human rights policy and Code of Ethics expressly state that the company will guarantee its employees the right to personal integrity, which means that workers may not be subjected to physical or verbal abuse of any nature, and that sexual harassment of any kind is strictly forbidden.
+The documents also contain statements of the company's position on gender equality and non-discrimination: they contain clauses that guarantees equal opportunity for all in hirings, promotions, salary levels, training and day-to-day treatment, regardless of ethnicity, nationality, gender, marital status, physical ability, religion, sexual orientation, social circumstances or political affiliation.